JoshAmpofo/ased/README.md

-## Shell Basics
+## Basic Commands in Shell

-This repo will contain alx SE tasks and projects on shell basics and Devops
+This directory contains several files which execute specific commands in bash.